tstatler/doctools/guides/node/cli/run/README.md

 ## Description

-Start a Node.ACS application locally for developing and testing purpose.
+Start a Node.ACS application locally for development and testing purposes.
-The command needs to be run in application's root directory, or specify the application's directory with **-d** option.
+The command needs to be run from the application's root directory, or you must specify the application's directory with **-d** or **--dir** options.

 ## Usage